grnydawn/miles-credit/docs/source/contrib.rst

     # Create a new conda environment
     conda create -c conda-forge -n credit python=3.11

-    # Use the environment file to populate the environment with the required dependencies
-    conda env update -f environment_gpu.yml

     # Activate your new environment
     conda activate credit